zocteam/zoc-tools/01coin-MasternodeGuide.md

 Utilizing pre-compiled binaries provided by the zocteam is desirable in particular for those who are running a low-powered VPS server for their masternode, as compiling the binaries yourself on such systems can be very time-consuming and may not even be possible in the absence of enough available virtual memory.

 If, on the other hand, you run a robust VPS server with lots of available memory and processing power, then compiling your own binaries from source provides assurances of security and performance optimization specific to your system.
-Plus ñ if youíve never done it before ñ itís fun to learn!
+Plus ‚Äì if you‚Äôve never done it before ‚Äì it‚Äôs fun to learn!

 ### 01coin installation: Pre-compiled binaries method